Iwaslazkis/stag-escapades/src/svelte/scenes.md

 .........

 #Sad
-Ok that didn't work
+Ok so that didn't work

 #hopeful
-But don't worry I have another Idea
+But don't worry I have another idea

 #Encouraging
 Here go through this door and I'll tell you about it

-#Activity: Door3
+#PUZZLE: door 2

-#Scene3
+#SCENE: room 2

 #Happy
 After looking through the knowledge of the worlds once more I have a new plan